 Wisecracking ‘copper’-baiting flare-sporting original main attraction amongst the telepathically-enhanced teens, whose star quality was somewhat hampered by the limited acting ability of the youngster chosen to portray him.
 Within a couple of episodes he’d been bound to a chair with a special ‘limiter’ headband to stop him moving or speaking, before rounding out the adventure by accidentally teleporting into a duck pond to the decidedly genuine-sounding amusement of his co-stars.
 Not invited back for the next series.

-You can hear me talking about a Brenda-heavy episode of Rising Damp on Perfect Night In here, and talking about the history of The Magic Roundabout on BBC Radio 4 here.
-I’ve also got plenty to say about the finale of Lost here.
+You can hear me talking about a Brenda-heavy episode of Rising Damp on Perfect Night In here.

 © Tim Worthington.